ECCC-ASTD-MRD/MIDAS-src/src/README.md

    `${MIDAS_COMPILE_DIR_MAIN}/midas_abs` using the format `midas-${program}_${ORDENV_PLAT}-${VERSION}.Abs`
-3. if `MIDAS_COMPILE_CLEAN=true`, will clean the build directory if the compilation was successful (but keep installes binaries) (directory `midas_bld-${VERSION}`)
+3. if `MIDAS_COMPILE_CLEAN=true`, will clean the build directory if the compilation was successful (but keep installed binaries) (directory `midas_bld-${VERSION}`)
 4. if `MIDAS_COMPILE_KEEP_LISTING=false`, will delete the listings if the compilation was successful